dkeenan7/LyteFyba/ReadMe.txt

 	web
 		A set of web pages describing the BMUs and printed-circuit artwork.
 	PCB
-		The printed-circuit-board artwork and schematics in Protel format and parts spreadsheet in Excel.
+		The printed-circuit-board artwork and schematics in DesignSpark format and parts spreadsheet in Excel.